csdurfee/csdurfee.github.io/content/four-years-of-NBA-gambling-stats.md

 In parlay form, the fallacy seems obvious to me.
 Just because the individual risk on each leg of the parlay is small, that doesn't mean the combined risk is.

 There's a more sophisticated version of this fallacy in statistics called p-hacking.
-As always, [there's a great xkcd about it](https://xkcd.com/882/).
+As always, [there's an xkcd about it](https://xkcd.com/882/).
 A particular experiment might have a 5% chance of giving a false result.
 5% is a pretty small number.
 But if you do 13 of those experiments, there's about a 50% chance that at least one of them will give a false result.
 Even people who are good at math and science probably don't have a good sense of what $.95^{13}$ equals.

 Next time: more on point totals, money lines, and human nature.